carpentries-incubator/geospatial-python/_episodes/06-raster-reproject.md

 > Create 2 maps in a UTM projection of the [San Joaquin Experimental Range](https://www.neonscience.org/field-sites/field-sites-map/SJER) field site, using the`SJER_dtmCrop.tif` and `SJER_dsmCrop_WGS84.tif` files.
 Use `rioxarray` and `matplotlib.pyplot` (to add a title).
 Reproject the data as necessary to make sure each map is in the same UTM projection and save the reprojected file with the file name "data/NEON-DS-Airborne-Remote-Sensing/SJER/DSM/SJER_dsmCrop_WGS84.tif".
 >
 > > ## Answers
 > > If we read in these files with the argument `masked=True`, then the nodata values will be masked automatically and set to `numpy.nan`, or Not a Number.
 This can make plotting easier since only valid raster values will be shown.
-However, it's important to remember that `numpy.nan` values still take up space in our raster just like `nodata values`, and thus they still affect the shape of the raster.
+However, it's important to remember that `numpy.nan` values still take up space in our raster just like `nodata` values, and thus they still affect the shape of the raster.
 Rasters need to be the same shape for raster math to work in python.
 In the next lesson, we will examine how to prepare rasters of different shapes for calculations.
 > > ```python
 terrain_HARV_SJER = rioxarray.open_rasterio("data/NEON-DS-Airborne-Remote-Sensing/SJER/DTM/SJER_dtmCrop.tif", masked=True)
 surface_HARV_SJER = rioxarray.open_rasterio("data/NEON-DS-Airborne-Remote-Sensing/SJER/DSM/SJER_dsmCrop_WGS84.tif", masked=True)